FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Experiment

 \textbf{Metrics.} Computational efficiency (RQ1) is evaluated via end-to-end inference latency (ms).
 Downstream predictive performance (RQ2) is measured using the area under the receiver operating characteristic curve (AUC), accuracy (ACC), and F1-score for classification tasks.
 For regression tasks, performance is evaluated using the root mean squared error (RMSE) and the coefficient of determination ($R^2$ Score).
-Detailed hardware configurations and hyperparameter settings are provided in Appendix \ref{sec:appendix_hardware}.
+All inference latency measurements and benchmarking evaluations were executed on a dedicated server equipped with a single NVIDIA H200 GPU.